JonEilers/genomics/docs/source/genome_assembly.rst

 Genome assembly approaches largely depend on the type and quality of data you have available to you.
 Sanger sequencing used to be the golden standard.
 Then Illumina shotgun sequencing took over for awhile.
 Now we have long read sequencing using either PacBio or Oxford Nanopore Technologies platforms.
 Additional wet lab techniques such as `Hi-C <https://en.wikipedia.org/wiki/Chromosome_conformation_capture#Hi-C_(all-vs-all)>`_ or `optical mapping <https://en.wikipedia.org/wiki/Optical_mapping>`_ can further bring the assembly pieces together into chromosome length scaffolds.
 Any combination of the above can be found in most current genome assembly papers.
 However, if Illumina is all you have and genomes of closely related species are available, then reference assisted genome assembly is a possibility, but with caveats.

-.. note:: `Mind the Gap <https://www.sciencedirect.com/science/article/abs/pii/S1087184515300220>`_ reasons to produce gapless genome assemblies
+* `Mind the Gap <https://www.sciencedirect.com/science/article/abs/pii/S1087184515300220>`_ reasons to produce gapless genome assemblies
-.. note:: `Errors in long-read assemblies can critically affect protein prediction <https://www.nature.com/articles/s41587-018-0004-z>`_ for why it is critical to check assembly quality and fix errors
+* `Errors in long-read assemblies can critically affect protein prediction <https://www.nature.com/articles/s41587-018-0004-z>`_ for why it is critical to check assembly quality and fix errors
-.. note:: `A comprehensive review of scaffolding methods in genome assembly <https://academic.oup.com/bib/article-abstract/22/5/bbab033/6149347?redirectedFrom=fulltext>`_ on ways to improve assemblies scaffolding
+* `A comprehensive review of scaffolding methods in genome assembly <https://academic.oup.com/bib/article-abstract/22/5/bbab033/6149347?redirectedFrom=fulltext>`_ on ways to improve assemblies scaffolding

 Short Read
 ----------